Junior-idrice/finalcsw/README.md

 <h2>Features❄️</h2>
 <i>🗨️This web application includes the following features:</i>
 <ul>
 <li>User Authentication: Secure signup, login, and logout functionality using JWT tokens.
-Users can create accounts and access their notes across devices.
+Users can create accounts and access their noteBooks across devices.
 </li>
-<li>Add Notes: Users can add notes with a title, content, and category (Business, Personal, Important).
-Notes are visually tagged with color indicators based on their category.
+<li>Add NoteBooks: Users can add noteBooks with a title, content, and category (Business, Personal, Important).
+NoteBooks are visually tagged with color indicators based on their category.
 </li>
-<li>Filter Notes: Users can filter notes by category using a dropdown menu.
-Selecting “All Notes” returns to the homepage displaying all notes without requiring a page refresh.
+<li>Filter Notes: Users can filter noteBooks by category using a dropdown menu.
+Selecting “All Notes” returns to the homepage displaying all noteBookss without requiring a page refresh.
 </li>
-<li>Search Functionality: A search bar allows users to find notes by title or content keywords dynamically.
+<li>Search Functionality: A search bar allows users to find noteBooks by title or content keywords dynamically.
 </li>
-<li>Responsive Design: Notes are displayed in a three-column layout on larger screens, while on smaller screens, they stack vertically and remain centered.
+<li>Responsive Design: NoteBookss are displayed in a three-column layout on larger screens, while on smaller screens, they stack vertically and remain centered.
 The layout adjusts dynamically based on device width.
 </li>
-<li>Dynamic Feedback: Toast notifications provide immediate feedback for actions like login, signup, logout, note creation, or errors.
+<li>Dynamic Feedback: Toast notifications provide immediate feedback for actions like login, signup, logout, noteBook creation, or errors.
 </li>
 <li>Mobile-Friendly Interface: Forms, cards, buttons, and filters scale properly to smaller devices, maintaining usability and readability.
 </li>